ProjectPythia/projectpythia.github.io/_sources/index.md.txt

-# A community educational resource for geoscientists
+# Project Pythia: _A Community Educational Resource for Geoscientists_

 Scientists working in a multitude of disciplines rely heavily on computing technologies for their research.
 Numerical simulations